Raman-code657/Heart-Disease-Prediction/README.md

 </div>
 <br>

-You can find the dataset [here](heart.csv).

 ## File Descriptions
 - `Heart Disease Prediction.ipynb`: Jupyter notebook containing all the data exploration, visualization, modeling, and evaluation code.
 - `heart.csv`: CSV file containing the heart disease data.
 - `README.md`: This file, providing an overview of the project.

-## How to Run
-- Clone this repository.
-- Open the `Heart Disease Prediction.ipynb` notebook in Jupyter.
-- Run all cells in the notebook.

-## Additional Resources
-For those interested in exploring this notebook in a Kaggle environment, you can access it [here](https://www.kaggle.com/code/farzadnekouei/heart-disease-prediction).n